 MDEC modernizes court processes and makes case filing more convenient for litigants.
 Maryland attorneys have been filing electronically, or “e-filing,” since October 2014, when MDEC launched as a pilot in Anne Arundel County.
 The Judiciary is expanding the highly automated system to provide attorneys with the opportunity to transition from a paper-based process to a technology-based electronic filing system.

-“The Maryland Judiciary continues to make great progress in bringing electronic filing and case management to all Maryland state courts in order to improve services for the people of Maryland,” said Mary Ellen Barbera, Chief Judge of the Court of Appeals of Maryland.
-“Implementation of MDEC statewide will allow the Judiciary to meet a key goal of its strategic plan: improving services for all who enter the court by modernizing systems and streamlining processes.
-The launch of MDEC in these three jurisdictions would not have been possible without the commitment of Judiciary staff and leadership, for their commitment and hard work throughout the implementation process.”
+“The Maryland Judiciary is making great strides in bringing case management and electronic filing to all Maryland state courts in order to improve services for the people of Maryland,” said Mary Ellen Barbera, Chief Judge of the Court of Appeals of Maryland.
+“Implementation of MDEC statewide will allow the Judiciary to improve services for all who utilize the courts.
+I wish to commend the members of the Judiciary in Western Maryland, including staff and leadership, for their commitment and hard work throughout the implementation process.”

-“With this launch, the Judiciary has successfully implemented MDEC in more than half of the court jurisdictions in the state,” said John P. Morrissey, Chief Judge of the District Court of Maryland.
 “The tremendous work by everyone in the courts and the supporting offices to train, update hardware and facilities, and prepare for the new system has resulted in a smooth, seamless transition,” said John P. Morrissey, Chief Judge of the District Court of Maryland.

 Courts no longer will accept paper filings from attorneys in areas where MDEC has launched.
 Maryland Rule 20-106(b), however, sets out the circumstances in which a person may be excused from the e-filing requirement.
 Nonpayment of rent cases filed under Maryland Code, Real Property, Section 8-401, will continue to be exempt from mandatory electronic filing until further notice.

-As of June 12, MDEC is operational in Anne Arundel, Calvert, Caroline, Cecil, Charles, Dorchester, Kent, Queen Anne’s, Somerset, St. Mary’s, Talbot, Wicomico, and Worcester counties.
+As of October 16, MDEC is operational in Allegany, Anne Arundel, Calvert, Caroline, Cecil, Charles, Dorchester, Frederick, Garrett, Kent, Queen Anne’s, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester counties.